-One obvious way for the finance company to make money is through interest.
-Although some offer 0% interest, at least for a fixed term, others charge rates that may be even higher than your credit card.
+One obvious way for the dental payment plan provider to make money is through interest.
+Although some offer 0% interest, at least for a fixed term, others charge rates that may be even higher than a dental loan or credit card.

-Always check the rate you’re being offered and compare it to your other options, such as a personal loan or credit card.
-In the US, the CareCredit credit card offers special terms for medical bills, including zero interest for up to two years.
+Always check the rate you're being offered and compare it to your other options, such as a personal loan or credit card.
 Of course, if you do use a credit card, make sure you still make the regular monthly payments to avoid your bill growing even bigger.

-If you find a 0% interest payment plan, check how soon you have to complete your repayments.
+If you find a 0% interest payment plan in the UK, check how soon you have to complete your repayments.
 There might be a fixed term of one or two years, after which the interest rate shoots up.
-Do everything possible to clear your debt while it’s still interest-free.
+Do everything possible to clear your debt while it's still interest-free.